Workshop: How to choose an ePortfolio platform

 The teacher can use the presentation as a tool for his/her lesson or use the ideas for a different approach using different tools (eg OneNote Class Notebook, worksheets etc.)

 WA "ATS2020 Learning Environments"

-The Working Activity (WA) "ATS2020 Learning environments" gives you a good insight into the ATS2020 tools and technology plan (still a draft - so watch out for updates) and a range of further links for working with both Office 365/OneNote Classbook and Mahara.
+The Working Activity (WA) "ATS2020 Learning environments" gives you a good insight into the ATS2020 tools and technology plan at the beginning of the project and a range of further links for working with both Office 365/OneNote Classbook and Mahara.

 The old cover letter